 Another sign of a community's fiscal health is how well it manages its cash reserves and invests these funds.
-Figure 3.14 illustrates revenues versus. expenditures versus fund equity between 2007 and 2017.
-There were four out of the last eleven years where expenditures exceeded revenue.
-Fund equity remains above its 2011 levels, having remained somewhat consistent between 2012 and 2016, then dropping off between 2016 and 2017.
+Figure 3.14 illustrates revenues versus expenditures versus fund equity between 2007 and 2019.
+There were four out of the last thirteen years where expenditures exceeded revenue.
+Fund equity remained somewhat consistent between 2012 and 2016, then dropping off between 2016 and 2017.
 In 2017, the city witnessed the highest level of expenditures.
 Further analysis of Figure 3.14 suggests the city remains in generally good fiscal health.